-Every once in a while I get invited to a wine tasting that I cannot turn down no matter how many wine events I am asked to attend.
-Those special moments could be an incredible vertical tasting or a once in a lifetime opportunity to sample wines that otherwise I would not have an opportunity to try.
+Every once in awhile, I get invited to a wine tasting that I cannot turn down no matter how many wine events I am asked to attend.
+Those special moments could be an incredible vertical tasting or a once in a lifetime opportunity to sample wines that otherwise, I would not have a chance to try.
 Yesterday was one of those days.
-I got invited to taste the new release of the 2013 Solaia along with other Marchesi Antinori Crus.
+I received an invitation to taste the new release of the 2013 Solaia along with other Marchesi Antinori Crus.

 Castello Della Sala, an estate located in Umbria primarily produces white wine.
 There were two outstanding wines from this winery, the 2014 San Giovanni Della Sala Orvieto DOC Classico Superiore.
-This was a lovely bright crisp wine and the perfect start to this wine tasting.
-This Orvieto combines Grechetto, Trebbiano, Viognier and Pinot Blanc.
+The wine was a lovely bright, crisp wine and the perfect start to this wine tasting.
+This Orvieto combines Grechetto, Trebbiano, Viognier, and Pinot Blanc.

-The red wine that of course stood out as the Piece de Resistance was the Solaia.
-This wine over its 40 years showed Super Tuscan wines have a prominent place in the wine world.
-Solaia means sunny one and this wine shines brightly.
-It got its name because the grapes come from the sunniest part of the Tiganello vineyard.
+The red wine, that stood out as the Piece de Resistance was the Solaia.
+This wine over its 40 years, showed Super Tuscan wines have a prominent place in the wine world.
+Solaia means sunny one, and this wine shines brightly.
+It got its name because the grapes come from the sunniest part of the Tignanello vineyard.
 The wine is only produced in exceptional years.

 The wine is bright and vibrant.
-Solaia combines 75% Cabernet Sauvignon, 20% Sangiovese and 5% Cabernet Franc.
-The wine is aged 18 months in French oak and once blended it is aged another year in the bottle.
-Tasting the 2001 Solaia one found another well integrated and balanced wine.
+Solaia combines 75% Cabernet Sauvignon, 20% Sangiovese, and 5% Cabernet Franc.
+The wine ages 18 months in French oak and once blended ages another year in the bottle.
+Tasting the 2001 Solaia, one found another well-integrated and balanced wine.
 The aromas were those of raisins giving way to flavors of dark fruit and smoky yet spicy notes.
-The 2012 Solaia with it black fruit could still use some time.
+The 2012 Solaia, with its black fruit, could still use some time.
 It was a bright wine.
-The 2013 was superb with flavors of dark fruit, mocha and smoke.
-This is a very full-bodied wine and will develop nicely over time.
+The 2013 was superb with flavors of dark fruit, mocha, and smoke.
+This wine is a very full-bodied wine and will develop nicely over time.

 For more information about Marchesi Antinori and their wines click here.